Image Credit: iStock Image

 Apicoectomy Procedure: Pre-operative Preparation

-Patients should not eat or drink anything eight hours before the appointment.
+Patients should not eat or drink anything eight hours before their appointment with a dentist near me.
 A responsible adult must accompany the patient and wait during the surgery.
-Patients should avoid smoking 24 hours prior to surgery and inform the doctor of all medications they are taking.
+Patients should avoid smoking 24 hours prior to the procedure and inform the doctor of all medications they are taking.

 Step-by-Step Surgical Process